Sandwich cellularity and a version of cell theory: Cell theory for algebras

 In the left picture we use matrix notation for the twelve $H$-cells in $\jcell$ so that $\hcell_{ij}$ is the intersection of the $i$th right with the $j$th left cell of $\jcell$.
 The $J$-cell $\jcell$ is then a matrix with entries from $H$-cells.
 Moreover, the left cells are column vectors and the right cells are row vectors of $\jcell$.

-The right picture is a GAP output using the package Semigroups, see \url{https://www.gap-system.org/Packages/semigroups.html} (link last checked \today).
+The right picture is a GAP output using the package Semigroups, see also \cite{Tu-github}.
 The illustration shows the cell structure of a given, not further specified, monoid in the matrix notion.
 The $J$-order is illustrated as well.
-The shaded $H$-cells are strictly idempotent in the sense of \autoref{D:SandwichIdempotent} below. \end{Remark}
+The shaded $H$-cells are strictly idempotent in the sense of \autoref{D:SandwichIdempotent}. \end{Remark}

 We denote the indexing set for the $J$-cells by $\Pcal$, and denote the $J$-cells by $\jcell_{\lambda}$ for $\lambda\in\Pcal$.

 \begin{Notation} We use a subscript $\lambda$ to indicate that we are working in a fixed $J$-cell $\jcell_{\lambda}$. \end{Notation}